jwr/lsquaredc/README.md

 # Rationale

-When I tried accessing I2C on my Beaglebone Black, I was sure it would be obvious.
+When I tried accessing I2C on my BeagleBone Black, I was sure it would be obvious.
 Well, I was wrong.
 It turned out that the usual way is to read/write data using read() and write() calls, which doesn't support restarts.
 And if one needs repeated start, there is an ioctl with an entirely different and difficult to use interface.

 This library is not something I expected to write, but since I had to, I'm releasing it in the hope that it will save others time and frustration.